 Mainstream lenders require prospective buyers to show genuine savings as a deposit – usually from 5% to even 20% in some cases.
 This can obviously prove impossible for many people – especially when you consider that could be $75,000 for a purchase price of $375,000.

 In contrast, with government assisted home loans, the deposit required in the metropolitan area is only 2% of the property purchase price.
-Of this 2% deposit, borrowers only need to show genuine savings of 1% of the purchase price, saved over a three-month period, and for first home buyers, the First Home Owner Grant can contribute towards the deposit.
+Of this 2% deposit, borrowers no longer needed to show genuine savings of 1% of the purchase price, and for first home buyers, the First Home Owner Grant can contribute towards the deposit.

 To be eligible for the First Home Owner’s Grant, purchasers must be: